oroinc/orocommerce-application/README.md

 The OroCommerce sample application is based on the Symfony standard application, so the web server configuration recommendations are the [same][9].

+##Using Redis for application caching

+To use Redis for application caching, follow the corresponding [configuration instructions][10]

 [1]: http://getcomposer.org/
 [2]: https://github.com/fxpio/composer-asset-plugin/blob/master/Resources/doc/index.md
 [3]: https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager